GhostTheBoo/custom-seed-generator/README.md

 Red rows will still be generated to use as described but use at your own risk.
 After all rewards are modified to your liking, the save button will download a pnach file ready to be used.

+### Saving / Loading Data

+By clicking the save data button, a json file will be generated storing all the data of the current session.
+Whenever loading up the site again, select the downloaded json file.
+This will bring up all the modified values from the previous session.
+It is unrealistic for me to promise this feature works perfectly.
+If any issues come up let me know and be sure not to delete the json file even if it does not seem to work.

 ## Pages

 ### Chest